gaubrey1/celo-ico/README.md

 }
 ```

-- Open your `App.js` file under the `src` folder and paste the following code, explanation of the code can be found in the comments
+Open your `App.js` file under the `src` folder and paste the following code, explanation of the code can be found in the comments:

 ```js
 import { Contract, providers, utils, BigNumber } from "ethers";
 import React, { useEffect, useRef, useState } from "react";